Travel Tips

 Dress codes: shoulders covered in Thai temples; shoes off in Japanese ryokan.
 Opt for Sustainable Aviation Fuel (SAF) add‑ons to cut carbon ~10 %.

-Destination “dupe” idea: Swap overtouristed Prague for Tbilisi fewer crowds, lower emissions.
+Destination “dupe” idea Swap overtouristed Prague for Tbilisi fewer crowds, lower emissions.

 12 Solo & Female Travel Safety